Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/08-using-hostmem/README.rst

 ============  =====================

-Host code
+Host Code
 ========================

 The functionality of the host code is described as below:

-- Creates dedicated 15 CU handles for 15 CUs
+- Creates dedicated 15 CU handles for 15 CUs.
-- Submits 15 CU execution requests
+- Submits 15 CU execution requests.
 - When a CU is finished, it is executed again.
 In this way, all 15 CUs kept running.
 - The above process continues for a certain time, in this example for 20 seconds.
 - After 20 seconds host code calculates the total number of completed CU executions.